rrra/www/content/post/2018/may-minutes.md

 * No longer short operators
 * :new: Use UHF; it is working the best on the repeater
 * Number of operators is around 20
-* :new: Marathon information is on the File Sharing Server
+* :new: Marathon information is on the Groupware Server

 #### New Callsign Trustees
 * KC0PFS and KA0LDG have volunteered to be the new trustees